reimagined/resolve/docs/tutorial.md

 ## **Lesson 1** - Create a New reSolve Application

-Use the create-resolve-app utility available on **npm** to create a new reSolve app:
+Use the create-resolve-app tool to create a new reSolve app:

 ##### npm: